 (Update: I officially retired in June 2019.
 Read more about that here.)

 And it all started with a good friend and pastor who handed us a book called Financial Peace by Dave Ramsey.

 It was impossible for him to know the path that small gesture would put our lives on.
 We had no idea either.
 But we are forever grateful for a friend who cared enough to help us out.

 Have Experience, Will Blog

 And, ultimately, that is what led us to start this blog.
-We recognize that we will always be limited in the number of people we are able to reach and help.
+We recognize that we will always be limited in the number of people we are able to reach and help in person.

 And who knows, together we might be able to have some fun and help others in ways neither of us can even imagine now.
 How incredible would that be?